-Corruption, threats to physical security and poor infrastructure are among those often cited as constraints to investment and doing business.
+Corruption, threats to physical security and poor infrastructure are among those often cited as constraints to investment, efficient decision making and doing business (Chang, Lasyoud and Osman, 2023).
 Arguably though, power shortages have been the biggest constraint.
 According to Okafor (2015), Nigeria has one of the lowest per capita national power supplies in the world, and most businesses rely on fuel-powered generators for reliable power.
-Okafor (2015), reported that it also significantly hampers broader industrial development.
+Akinwalere (2018), reported that it also significantly hampers broader industrial development.
 Recent progress made in the privatisation of the power sector should significantly increase levels of investment into electricity generation and distribution, and could transform the business environment in Nigeria.